Hydrothermal synthesis: Methods

-Temperature-difference method
+Temperature-gradient method

 This is the most extensively used method in hydrothermal synthesis and crystal growing.
 Supersaturation is achieved by reducing the temperature in the crystal growth zone.
-The nutrient is placed in the lower part of the autoclave filled with a specific amount of solvent.
+The nutrient is placed in the lower and hotter part of the autoclave, filled with a specific amount of solvent.
 The autoclave is heated in order to create a temperature gradient.
-The nutrient dissolves in the hotter zone and the saturated aqueous solution in the lower part is transported to the upper part by convective motion of the solution.
-The cooler and denser solution in the upper part of the autoclave descends while the counterflow of solution ascends.
-The solution becomes supersaturated in the upper part as the result of the reduction in temperature and crystallization sets in.
+The nutrient dissolves in the hotter zone, and the hot saturated aqueous solution in the lower part is transported to the upper part by convective motion of the solution.
+The cooler, denser solution in the upper part of the autoclave descends, while the counterflowing more concentrated solution ascends.
+The solution becomes supersaturated in the upper part due to its lower temperature, and crystallization sets in.

-Temperature-reduction technique
+Progressive cooling

 In this technique, crystallization takes place without a temperature gradient between the growth and dissolution zones.
-The supersaturation is achieved by a gradual reduction in temperature of the solution in the autoclave.
+Supersaturation is achieved by gradually reducing the solution temperature in the autoclave.
 The disadvantage of this technique is the difficulty in controlling the growth process and introducing seed crystals.
 For these reasons, this technique is very seldom used.